Japanese sushi craftsmanship and authentic recipes

 Chirashi bowls

-A bed of seasoned rice topped with a colorful assortment of sashimi and garnishes serves as a scattered jewel box.
+Seasoned rice bowls covered in assorted sashimi and garnishes act as a scattered seafood jewel box.

 Selecting premium ingredients for authenticity